Minnesota and Portland play to scoreless draw

 The Timbers appealed for a penalty in the 88th minute after a Paredes cross hit Minnesota’s Chase Gasper in the left arm, but play was allowed to continue without a video review.

-The Timbers were forced to make an early substitution in the 22nd minute when Paredes came on for midfielder Andres Flores, who had been hit in the face with accidental boot from Mabiala a couple minutes earlier.
-Flores was evaluated on the field for concussion symptoms and exited the game with a swollen black eye.

 Captain Diego Valeri, who has started in the Timbers’ last 15 games, started on the bench Sunday in an effort to give the veteran rest.
-He came on in the 60th minute for striker Brian Fernandez.
+He came on in the 60th minute for striker Brian Fernandez, who Savarese said was dizzy.

+Fernandez returned to the Timbers in their previous match after a stomach flu prevented him from starting the two prior matches.
+Savarese said his dizziness Sunday could be related to that illness.

+“It’s been that type of year, but we continue to believe and we continue to move forward,” Savarese said.

 After a recent rash of injuries, the Timbers had more usual starters available than they have had in several games.